 We’ll explain how you can spot a bad home warranty company and give examples of untrustworthy providers before sharing recommendations for top home warranty providers to consider instead.

-What Makes a Home Warranty Company Bad?
+What Are Signs of a Bad Home Warranty Company?

 Home warranty companies offer homeowners peace of mind by protecting their home systems and appliances.
 However, choosing a low-quality company could lead to delayed claims, poor customer service, and unrecovered funds.
 Homeowners should look for the following warning signs of a bad home warranty company.